realarna/CheckMK_Fortigate_API_Monitoring/README.md

 ---

-## 🔐 Requirements
+## FortiGate requirements

+The FortiGate must provide REST API access.

+Required:

-- FortiGate with REST API enabled
+* FortiGate with REST API enabled
+* API token authentication
-- API token with read permissions
+* API token with read permissions for the monitored endpoints
-- Checkmk 2.4 or newer
+* Network access from the Checkmk site to the FortiGate management interface

 ---

+## Checkmk requirements

+Required:

+* Checkmk 2.4.x or 2.5.x
+* Python 3 environment provided by Checkmk
+* Special agent execution from the Checkmk site
+* Service discovery after installation or upgrade

+---

-## 🧠 API Endpoints Used
+## API endpoints used

 Depending on the enabled checks and available FortiGate features, the extension can use the following FortiOS REST API endpoints: